1990MazdaMX-5PovertySpec/Big-data-project-1/README.md

 # Big-data-project-1

 This is our code for the Big data module 2026.
 The Python script contains all of the steps required - data reading and partitioning, anomaly detection and performance testing.
+The data we used was from 2025-12-31 and 2026-01-01.

 To run the code you will need to download a couple of packages and change the input and output directories in the script.